 Zao is one of the most popular sightseeing spots in the Tohoku region.
 It refers to Mount Zao and its mountain range which spans between Yamagata and Miyagi prefectures.

-Zao a resort where you can enjoy hot springs and winter activities.
+Zao is a resort where you can enjoy hot springs and winter activities.
 The site is so big that the address is split between Zao Onsen in Yamagata Prefecture and Zao-cho in Miyagi Prefecture.

-The standard major sightseeing spots are Okama, the emerald green crater lake, the rare natural phenomenon soft rime, and hot springs.
+The standard major sightseeing spots are Okama, the emerald green crater lake, the unique natural phenomenon of soft rime, and hot springs.

-Unfortunately, the Okama area is off-limits during the winter season, but people swiftly forget about this because you can experience rime frost in other areas of Zao, which can only be seen in few places around the world, alongside some awesome snow activities.
+Unfortunately, the Okama area is off-limits during the winter season.
+Still, people swiftly forget about this because you can experience rime frost in other areas of Zao, alongside some fun snow activities.

 Rime frost, the main attraction of Zao in winter, can be seen in both prefectures.
-They have recently started tours from Zao Ropeway in Yamagata Prefecture and Sumikawa Snowpark in Miyagi Prefecture.
+Tours are available from Zao Ropeway in Yamagata Prefecture and Sumikawa Snowpark in Miyagi Prefecture.

-Both Zao snow monster tours (requiring reservations) use snowcats to reach the rime frost area.
+Both Zao Juhyo Tours (requiring reservations) use snowcats to reach the rime frost area.
 Also, at “Zao Onsen Ski Resort” near the Zao Ropeway, you can ski and snowboard in the rime frost area, which is truly a memorable activity for your Japan travels!